cykod/Webiva/README.markdown

 License & Copyright
 -------------------

 All Webiva code and images is Copyright 2009-2010 Cykod LLC.
-This release is licensed under the terms of the AGPLv3 see the LICENSE file for more details.
+This release is dual licensed under the terms of the MIT and BSD licenses.
+See the the *-LICENSE file for more details.

 This release of Webiva is bundled with a number MIT License and BSD licensed Plugins and Gems, please see the individual directories in /vendor/[gems rails plugins] for more information.
 Webiva also bundles a number of javascript libraries found in /public/javascripts/[tiny_mce overlib edit_area highlight jscalendar], each is copyright it's respective owners.
 TinyMCE is a product of MoxieCode and is released on the terms of the LGPL (http://tinymce.moxiecode.com/ ).
 JSCalendar is released under the terms of the LGPL.
 Overlib is released under the terms described at http://www.bosrup.com/web/overlib/.
 Webiva also includes the Bitstream Vera Fonts, please see data/fonts/COPYRIGHT.txt for details on the restrictions associated with those fonts.